 Being excluded from the Casinos means that you will no longer have access to the gaming floors, nor will you receive marketing materials or email from the Casinos.

-Some individuals may benefit from other forms of help including self-help groups, counseling and other resources.
+Some individuals may benefit from other forms of help including self-help groups, counselling and other resources.